When you first think about starting a blog it’s easy to get overwhelmed by the whole thing and just give up.

 Your setup is vital to your long term progress.
 The place and method of your start up phase can either make or break you.
 Here’s some tips on getting it right from the beginning.

 - Get your own host and domain name

 I always start with this because all other tips pale in comparison.
-If you’re not hosting your own blog with your own branded domain name then you aren’t taking it seriously enough.
-I recommend BlueHost to all new bloggers – it’s where I got started.
+If you’re not hosting your own blog with your own branded domain name then you are missing out on a lot of opportunities.
+We always recommend Bluehost to all new bloggers – it’s where I got started.